- All Topics

 Water in any lubrication system is bad news.
 In hydraulic systems, it can result in vaporous pump cavitation, corrosion and valve stiction, while in circulating lube oil systems it can cause oil film strength loss, rusting and other serious mechanical problems.

 The effects of water on the oil are often overlooked.
 Excessive water contamination can result in premature oil oxidation and promote the buildup of sludge and varnish.
 In ester-based fluids, it can result in the hydrolytic destruction of the base fluid resulting in the formation of corrosive acids.
-In some circumstances, water can also strip additives from the oil through water washing or hydrolysis resulting in premature oil degradation.

 For these reasons, the best strategy when it comes to water is to monitor and control the root cause of the water ingression.
 This can be achieved by ensuring that all seal and breathers are in good shape (consider using desiccant style breathers), lube tank hatches are closed and sealed properly and that top-up oil is stored and handled properly.